qmcteer/qmcteer/README.md

 - 🌱 I’m currently learning about logistic regression, random forest classification procedure, tree ensemble methods, the instrumental variable approach to causal inference, inverse probability weighting, and data visualization techniques in R.

-- 💞️ I’m looking to collaborate on Kaggle competitions focused on classification issues using econometric and machine learning techniques in R.
+- 💞️ I’m looking to collaborate on Kaggle competitions focused on classification issues using machine learning techniques in R.

 - 📫 How to reach me:
 Email: qmcteer1@student.gsu.edu